CSRF: It's not trivial

 lucb1e.com

-Another post tagged 'security': So I got hacked
+Another post tagged 'security': Encrypting passwords

 Look for more posts tagged security, webdevelopment or websites.